SendiAp/Remaining/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!